 - Revocable Living Trust.
 A revocable living trust allows the partners to plan the management of their finances both during incapacity and after death.
 A revocable living trust is like a treasure chest that holds assets.
 The trustee is the person or entity that has the key to the treasure chest in the event of disability or death.
 Because title to the assets is owned by the revocable living trust, there is no “estate” to probate upon death.
 There are many low-priced purveyors of revocable living trusts, but these companies typically will not assist with transferring assets to the trust.
 If assets do not get into the treasure chest while you are alive, the heirs will be forced to probate the decedent’s estate.
 In that event, that bargain revocable living trust may not be such a bargain after all.

-A comprehensive estate plan prepared by Riverside estate planning attorney Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation ensures your assets are distributed to whom you want, when you want, and how you want.
+A comprehensive estate plan prepared by one of our Southern California estate planning attorneys at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation ensures your assets are distributed to whom you want when you want, and how you want.
 A comprehensive estate plan can also guarantee privacy and asset protection for your partner and your designated beneficiaries.
-Proper estate planning also assures that any minor children born to, or adopted by, an LGBTQ couple are raised by the persons designated under the plan and that the children are cared for in the manner the couple designates.
+Proper estate planning also assures that any minor children born to, or adopted by, an LGBTQ+ couple are raised by the persons designated under the plan and that the children are cared for in the manner the couple designates.

-No other law firm in Riverside has more experience in estate planning for gay, lesbian, bi-sexual, and transgender partners.
+No other law firm in Riverside has more experience in estate planning for gay, lesbian, bisexual, transgender, etc. partners.
 We are very familiar with federal and state law as well as the Registered Domestic Partner laws in California.
-We can advise LGBTQ couples as to whether registration or marriage is right for them.
+We can advise LGBTQ+ couples as to whether registration or marriage is right for them.
 Our attorneys are Certified Estate Planning, Trust, and Probate Law Specialists, and are also Certified Taxation Law Specialists.
-For LGBTQ groups striving to educate their membership, Riverside LGBTQ estate planning attorneys Dennis M. Sandoval and Pamela Y. Valencia are available for private or public presentations.
-Contact our Riverside office at 951-888-1460 or contact us online to learn more about how we can help.
+For LGBTQ+ groups striving to educate their membership, Southern California LGBTQ estate planning attorneys Dennis M. Sandoval is available for private or public presentations.
+Contact our Riverside office, or any of our other Southern California office locations, at 951-888-1460 or contact us online to learn more about how we can help.